Skip to content

 Introduction

-Facial acupressure is a gentle, non-invasive technique that involves applying pressure to specific points on the face to stimulate blood circulation, release tension, and promote collagen production.
+Facial acupressure is a gentle, non-invasive technique that involves applying pressure to specific points on the face to stimulate blood circulation, release tension, and support your skin's natural collagen.
 By targeting key acupressure points, you can help reduce the appearance of fine lines and wrinkles for a more youthful, radiant complexion.
 Here's a simple guide on how to incorporate facial acupressure into your skincare routine:

 Preparation